Innovation Cultures with Brian Cobb

 Brian Cobb was appointed Chief Innovation Officer of the Cincinnati/Northern Kentucky International Airport (CVG) in January, 2018.
 Brian joined CVG as its first Vice President of Customer Experience in July, 2010.
 He oversees the Airport’s team of professionals working in the fields of Customer Relations and Terminal Services, Graphics and Signage, Housekeeping and Custodial Contracts, Information Technology, and Innovation programming.
 His role includes strategic competitive and experience advantages through effective facilitation and talent and technology acquisitions.
 The surrounding Region’s status relies heavily upon CVG Airport’s transportation advocacy, economic excellence and service superiority.

-This episode is powered by data storytelling training from Untold Content and Data+Science.
+This episode, Innovation Cultures is powered by data storytelling training from Untold Content and Data+Science.
 Transform your data into powerful visual stories by learning best practices in data visualization and technical storytelling.
 Whether you’re a PowerBI or a Tableau person—or just want to better communicate your data—this workshop will inspire you to see the stories that lie in the data.
 Learn more at untoldcontent.com/data-storytelling-training.

 Katie [00:00:00] Our guest this week is Brian Cobb.
 He is the Chief Innovation Officer of the Cincinnati Northern Kentucky International Airport, also known as CVG.
 Brian, I’m so thrilled to have you on the podcast.
 You are doing so much work in this hub and I think just on a global scale in terms of moving aviation forward.
 So thank you for being here.